UK-Jordan Industry Academia Partnership Programme

 All applicants are invited to submit their proposals via the Academy's online grant system before 12pm (GMT) on 12th December, 2018.

 A link to the system can be found below as well as Guidance Notes for completing your application online.

-For any questions concerning the application or the online applications system, please contact Shaarad Sharma or a member of the International Team.
+For any questions concerning the programme, please contact Shaarad Sharma or the International team. .